 Multiple therapies working together can sometimes produce an effect that one therapy is not capable of creating alone.

 Hybrid therapy uses a combination of oral appliance and CPAP.
 This therapy eliminates the mask since the air supply is connected to the oral appliance.
-Oral appliance allows much lower air pressures to be used.
-As a result, more patients find this method acceptable.
+An oral appliance allows much lower air pressures to be used.
+As a result, more patients find this method more comfortable.

 By itself, surgery will rarely get patients to a completely acceptable respiratory event index of fewer than five per hour.
 However, combining surgery with oral appliance therapy can often provide a very significant reduction in unmanaged respiratory events.
-We work closely with local ear, nose and throat surgeons to enhance the quality of our patients’ lives
+We work closely with local ear, nose and throat surgeons to get patients on the path to restful sleep.